scathalmca/AEM/README.md

 # AEM
 ## AEM-Automated Electromagnetic MKID Simulations.

-# **This is the old version of AEM Lk and my contain many bugs, errors and crashes.
-Please see AEM Lk v2 for an updated version of the code.
+# **This is the old version of AEM and may contain many bugs, errors and crashes.
+Please see AEM v2 for an updated version of the code.
 Thanks :)**